Wu Yong: Death

-Wu Yong is one of the few Liangshan heroes who survive the Emperor-ordered campaigns.
-He is awarded an appointment at a prefecture for his contributions.
-One night, Song Jiang and Li Kui appear in his dream, telling him that they have been poisoned by corrupt officials in the imperial court.
-Wu Yong travels to Song's grave in Chuzhou (楚州; present-day Huai'an, Jiangsu), where he meets Hua Rong, who has had a similar dream.
-Overcome with grief, they hang themselves from a tree near the grave.
+One night, Wu Yong dreams of Song Jiang and Li Kui, who tell him that they have died after being poisoned by the corrupt officials who are jealous of the former outlaws' achievements.
+Wu Yong then travels to Song Jiang and Li Kui's graves in Chuzhou (楚州; present-day Huai'an, Jiangsu), where he meets Hua Rong, who had a similar dream.
+Overcome with grief, they commit suicide by hanging themselves from a tree beside the graves.